mohanish12/pythonScripts/README.md

 - The quantity associated with that instance is larger than the desired quantity.

 ## Uno.py
+The game Uno is a card game where each players goal is to get rid of all their cards.
+A round ends when the player has gotten rid of all their cards.
+They then receive a number of points based on the cards left on their opponents hands.
+The first player to reach 500 points across multiple rounds wins the game.
-The script containes a function called check_uno_winner which takes one parameter- a tuple with at least two integers but up to 8
+The script containes a function called check_uno_winner which takes one parameter- a tuple with at least two integers but up to 8.
+Each integer wil represent one player's score.
+If any player has more than 500 points , check_uno_winner returns the string "Player X wins!" where X is the position of the player in the list who has more than 500 points.
+If no player has more than 500 points check_uno_winner returns "keep playing!"